 - Inform your kid about your intention to relocate to another city or country, and speak about that matter as naturally as possible

 - Be careful with teenagers and try to explain to them that relocation is the best choice for their future life and school education.
 Tell them that relocating to a big city like Boston, or one of five borrows of New York will be an excellent opportunity for them to learn at highly-rated institutions as well as land a job in the future.

 - Have patience with your children’s habits and emotional attachments to particular stuff in their room.
 Don’t push them to declutter and donate unwanted items, even if you’re moving into a smaller home.
 Those are their personal things and most often they have enormous significance in their life

 Moving Should Be Fun for Kids and Family

 Many parents avoid stowing with their offspring, and they want to finish it as soon as possible because of the prejudice that kids would distract them from this work.
 But the truth is that they will feel as though they are undesirable, which will further boost the stress of relocation.
-So you can teach them some packing tips and tricks and let them pack their own belongings like toys and clothes while giving them a little help.
+Obtain enough packing materials for moving, teach them some packing tips and tricks, and let them pack their own belongings like toys and clothes while giving them a little help.

 Provide duct tapes in different colors and label the boxes together.
 Girls can use a red or rose tape, and boys blue or green.
 Maybe you can set rules for certain things to be in a particular color.
 For example, the toys should be labeled with yellow duct tape and school supplies and books with green.
 Also, you can ask your kid to invent a game that would include the packing process.
 Furthermore, if you are moving with your dog, let your kids pet-sit while you are packing, this will be a fun chore that will keep them busy.